Communicating Remotely with Children and Teens

 During the pandemic, technology makes it possible to connect with one another in this difficult time.
 Using technology to meet instead of connecting face to face may require a little more effort.
 Here are some tips to help you.

-We offer foster parents several training modules to give them the confidence to handle most situations.
+We offer foster caregivers several training modules to give them the confidence to handle most situations.

-The PRIDE course is a nine session program that helps foster parents gain a greater appreciation of what it means to care for a child who is unable to live with his or her own family, the situations you’ll face as a foster parent and the child welfare system in general.
+The PRIDE course is a nine session program that helps foster caregivers gain a greater appreciation of what it means to care for a child who is unable to live with his or her own family, the situations you’ll face as a foster caregiver and the child welfare system in general.
 You can learn more about PRIDE by clicking here.

 Other courses include Nonviolent Crisis Intervention Training, which teaches you how to spot the stages of crisis development and the appropriate response, and The Sensitivity Training Program for Foster Families, which teaches families how to respect and value the diversity of their foster children.